-These new type approval guidelines also include information regarding labelling requirements for imported devices into the Afghanistan market.
+These new type of approval guidelines also include information regarding labelling requirements for imported devices into the Afghanistan market.

-Long-term type approval processes outlined
+Long-term type approval processes outlined.

 The type approval process involves testing and verification of a device to ensure its compliance with all essential requirements and applicable technical standards.